Security for Scalable Registration, Authentication, and Authorization

 • Tiered OAuth for User Authentication: This page provides detailed guidance for user authentication.

-• General Guidance: This page provides general guidance applicable to multiple authorization and authentication workflows.
+• [General Requirements]: This page provides general requirements applicable to multiple authorization and authentication workflows.

 • FHIR Artifacts: This page provides additional conformance artifacts for FHIR resources.